-Check out what's inside this camera bag belonging to Jai Long of Free the Bird Photography, from his top three film cameras to his essential location-scouting tool to his must-haves for destintation shoots...
+Check out what's inside this camera bag belonging to Jai Long of Free the Bird Photography, from his top three cameras and his essential location-scouting tool, to his must-haves for destination shoots...

 First up, my bag.
-It is a Langly bag and I always take it traveling.
-Mainly because it is water resistant and hard wearing.
-It keeps all my gear safe on my back.
-I like to keep all my cameras on me when I travel and I don't like to check any bags that have items of value (we all know how terrible the airlines are with bags).
+It is a Langly bag and I always take it traveling, mainly because it is water resistant and hard wearing, plus it keeps all my gear safe on my back.
+I like to keep all my cameras on me when I travel and I don't like to check any bags that have items of value, because we all know how terrible the airlines are with bags...

 Psst... you can win a Langly camera bag by entering our Instagram Giveaway!

-My Leica M3 is also not that great to travel with because it has no light meter.
+My Leica M3 35mm film camera is also not that great to travel with because it has no light meter.
 I am pretty good with determining exposure for film stock these days, so it isn't a problem for me personally.
-It is a hard-wearing camera (made from solid brass) and the picture quality is second to none.
+The Leica is a high quality, hard-wearing camera (made from solid brass) and the picture quality is second to none.
 I love this thing to bits.

 Last film camera is the Olympus MJU-II point and shoot.
-It is ultra compact and ultra sharp.
+It’s an ultra compact and ultra sharp 35mm camera.
 I chose this point-and-shoot camera for my travels because it has a slightly wider lens then most point and shoots.
 Almost all my travel photography is shot on a point and shoot and it is because it's easy to shoot and even easier to edit the images.

-I always travel with my Canon 5D MKiii's, too, because they are my main work horses for weddings.
-Pair these weapons with some nice Sigma Art glass and you have a match made in heaven.
+I always travel with my Canon 5D MKiii SLR cameras, too, because they are my main work horses for weddings.
+Pair these weapons with some nice Sigma Art lenses and you have a match made in heaven.

 I also have a DJI Mavic Pro drone that I just love!
 It makes it easy to scout locations for wedding portraits, you don't even have to get out of your car!
 Just fly the drone around and take a few test snaps and BOOM.
 It is also great for some establishing shots of the locations I go to for weddings.

 Film stock!
-I usually travel with 400 ISO film stocks to make metering easy for me.
-Kodak TX400 is my favorite black & white stock and Kodak Portra 160 pushed to 400 is my favorite color stock.
+I usually travel with 400 ISO rolls of film to make metering easy for me.
+Kodak TX400 is my favorite black & white film and Kodak Portra 160 pushed to 400 is my favorite color negative film.